chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ## Set `scrollHeight` of DOM node on button click

-Any state that we need to make rendering decisious should be tracked in state.
+Any state that needs to make rendering decisions should be tracked in the state.
 Set the `scrollHeight` of our DOM node, on state, when our button is clicked.

 ```diff lang="jsx" ins=/setContentHeight/